Solvable Lattice Hamiltonians with Fractional Hall Conductivity: Solving the Hamiltonian

-We make a few remarks about this set of many-body low energy basis states. \begin{itemize} \item The local minima in the $b$ basis, specified by $\bar{b}_{m^b_\l,z^b_\l}$, may be viewed as an emergent realization of the Gauss's constraint $g^b_\l = e^{-iqA_\l}$ (see also \eqref{U_min}). \item For definiteness of the labels, we need to fix the emergent $\mathbb{Z}_n$ label $m^b_\l$ to take values in the range, say, $\{0,1,\dots, n-1\}$.
+We make a few remarks about this set of many-body low energy basis states. \begin{itemize} \item The local minima in the $b$ basis, specified by $\bar{b}_{m^b_\l,z^b_\l}$, may be viewed as an emergent realization of the Gauss's constraint $g^b_\l = e^{-iqA_\l}$ (see also \eqref{U_min}).
+The positions of the minima are shifted by the background electromagnetic field $A_\l$. \item For definiteness of the labels, we need to fix the emergent $\mathbb{Z}_n$ label $m^b_\l$ to take values in the range, say, $\{0,1,\dots, n-1\}$.
 If an $m^b_\l$ shifts by $n$, the effect can be absorbed into a shift of the nearby $s^b_\p$ through a shift of the summation variable $z^b_\l$; moreover, an overall phase that depends on $A^\star_{\l^\star}$ is generated.
-It is easy to see that this summation over $z^b_\l$, entangling the link Hilbert space and the nearby plaquette Hilbert spaces, is an emergent realization of the Gauss's constraint $g^a_{\l^\star}=e^{-ipA^\star_{\l^\star}}$ which generates the first line of the invariance \eqref{1-form_Z}. \item While any final physical result must not depend on any $2\pi$ shift of $\theta^b_\v$ or $A_\l$ because the original Hamiltonian does not, the labeling of the basis states does.
-If such a shift is made, through the expression of $\bar{b}_{m^b_\l,z^b_\l}$ we can see $m^b_\l$ must be relabeled to represent the same physical state; furthermore, if $m^b_\l$ is relabeled out of the $\{0,1,\dots, n-1\}$ range, to relabel it back in, the nearby $s^b_\p$ must also be relabeled, and an overall phase that depends on $A^\star_{\l^\star}$ is generated.
-One may avoid this ambiguity by fixing $\theta^b_\v$ and $A_\l$ to belong to $(-\pi , \pi]$, but we do not have to, as long as the said relabeling is understood. \end{itemize} All these are crucial features of our emergent $\mathbb{Z}_n$ theory, compared to a usual lattice $\mathbb{Z}_n$ theory that cannot couple to an electromagnetic background.
-In particular, the last feature is related to the \emph{effective} indistinguishability \eqref{eff_indistinguishability}, which is in turn crucial to the embodiment of the Kapustin-Fidkowski no-go theorem; see Appendix \ref{app_L_to_H}.
+In other words, for $\mathbb{Z}_n=\mathbb{Z}/n\mathbb{Z}$, the mod out of $n\mathbb{Z}$ is now ``projective'' under the electromagnetic field $A^\star_{\l^\star}$.
+It is easy to see that the summation over $z^b_\l$, entangling the link Hilbert space and the nearby plaquette Hilbert spaces, is an emergent realization of the Gauss's constraint $g^a_{\l^\star}=e^{-ipA^\star_{\l^\star}}$ which generates the first line of the invariance \eqref{1-form_Z}. \item While any final physical result must not depend on any $2\pi$ shift of $\theta^b_\v$ or $A_\l$ because the original Hamiltonian does not, the labeling of the basis states does.
+If such a shift is made, through the expression of $\bar{b}_{m^b_\l,z^b_\l}$ we can see $m^b_\l$ must be relabeled to represent the same physical state; furthermore, if $m^b_\l$ is relabeled out of the $\{0,1,\dots, n-1\}$ range, to relabel it back in, the nearby $s^b_\p$ must also be relabeled, and an overall phase that depends on (``projective under'') $A^\star_{\l^\star}$ is generated.
+One may avoid this ambiguity by fixing $\theta^b_\v$ and $A_\l$ to belong to $(-\pi , \pi]$, but we do not have to, as long as the said relabeling is understood. \end{itemize} All these are crucial features of our emergent $\mathbb{Z}_n$-like theory, compared to a usual lattice $\mathbb{Z}_n$ theory that cannot couple to electromagnetic background.
+In particular, the last point above is closely related to the \emph{effective} indistinguishability \eqref{eff_indistinguishability}, which is in turn crucial to the embodiment of the Kapustin-Fidkowski no-go theorem, see Appendix \ref{app_L_to_H}.
+More broadly, the fact that the emergent $\mathbb{Z}_n$-like field is ``shifted by'' and ``projective under'' the electromagnetic background is a novel feature that cannot be achieved in the standard paradigm of constructing exactly solvable lattice models \cite{Kitaev:1997wr,Levin:2004mi,Chen:2011pg} which would have started with a literal $\mathbb{Z}_n$ field; in particular, the relabeling of $m^b_\l, s^b_\p$ needed when $A_\l$ gradually increases from $0$ to $2\pi$ may be interpreted as the ``discontinuity'' \cite{DeMarco:2021erp} in the effective description -- and here we see such ``discontinuity'' emerges from a lattice model that is in fact continuous in all variables.
+This may shed light on the study of more general symmetry enriched topological orders.